 Culinary Arts Apprenticeship at Colorado Mountain College

-When you graduate from the program your resume will have full service hotel, large scale banquet, quick serve, and fine dining experience.
-We also offer classes in ice carving.
+At the end of the program, your resume will have full-service hotel, large-scale banquet, quick serve, and fine dining experience.

 FAQ - CMC Culinary Arts Apprenticeship program